The best young musicians in Asia don't come from just one country.

 Closing Concert — Bangkok

-Silpakorn University, founded in 1943, is Thailand's foremost university of the arts.
-Its Main Hall is an established and respected venue in Bangkok's cultural calendar, known for its warm acoustic and formal setting.
-The concert on 14 February is open to the public and marks the official close of TIYO's inaugural season.
+The concert on 20 February is open to the public and marks the official close of TIYO's inaugural season.

 Performing in Bangkok on the closing evening places the programme in direct dialogue with the city's established classical music community, and gives families and supporters who cannot travel to Chonburi the opportunity to hear the ensemble at full strength.